csabamedgyes/discussing-the-maximal-volume-polyhedron-with-9-vertices/README.md

-In order to view the code, we need to download them to our local machine.
+In order to view the codes, we need to download them to our local machine.